Probate Litigation

 Trustees can also be held accountable for distributing assets in ways inconsistent with the instructions of the trust.
 Some unscrupulous actors may attempt to self-deal, giving themselves more than they are entitled to or providing themselves with excessive compensation for their services.

-Our team can help you bring litigation against a trustee acting in bad faith.
+Our trust dispute lawyers can help you bring litigation against a trustee acting in bad faith.
 We will review the details of the trust, the alleged actions of the trustee, and determine how to move forward.
 We can also help you if you are a trustee accused of bad behavior.

 Guardianship and Conservatorship Disputes